mapr-demos/predictive-maintenance/README.md

 ## STEP 7 - Synthesize a high speed data stream:

-This stream simulates time-series amplitudes of a vibration signal.
+This stream simulates time-series amplitudes of a vibration signal, at one sample every 10ms.
 ```
 java -cp target/factory-iot-tutorial-1.0-jar-with-dependencies.jar com.mapr.examples.HighSpeedProducer /apps/fastdata:vibrations 10
 ```

 ## STEP 8 - Process high speed data stream:

-This will calculate FFTs on-the-fly for the high speed streaming data, and generate an alert when FFTs changed drastically over a rolling window.
-This simulating anomoly detection for a vibration signal.
+This will calculate FFTs on-the-fly for the high speed streaming data, and generate an alert when FFTs changed more than 25% over a rolling window.
+This simulating anomaly detection for a vibration signal.

 ```
 /opt/mapr/spark/spark-2.1.0/bin/spark-submit --class com.mapr.examples.StreamingFourierTransform target/factory-iot-tutorial-1.0-jar-with-dependencies.jar /apps/fastdata:vibrations 25.0